-As it turns out, many of these feelings are in fact being expressed by a growing number of investors.
-In a poll updated last year by Morgan Stanley, 52% of respondents said they were “somewhat interested” in sustainable investing, with approximately 23% stating they were “very interested.”
-The figures moved even higher when specifically focusing on millennials, and similar results have been found across numerous third-party polls.
+As it turns out, a growing number of investors share this sentiment.
+In a poll updated last year by Morgan Stanley, over 75% of respondents showed interest in sustainable investing.
+The figures moved even higher when specifically focusing on Millennials.
+Similar results have been found across numerous third-party polls.

 The trend is clearly gaining momentum, so how does one participate as an investor?

 When it comes to investing, “socially responsible” is still a very broad and subjective concept.
 What one investor deems socially responsible is often completely different from another.

 Up until recently it has mostly fallen on each investor to decide which companies, industries, or sectors they should exclude from their portfolio.
 Socially responsible investing (SRI) provides investors with the option of aligning their investments with their personal beliefs.

 For example, if you didn’t want exposure to tobacco or gun producers, you would simply exclude them from being purchased in your portfolio.
 This form of “exclusionary” investing is referred to in the industry as SRI, and it’s the most common form of socially responsible investing being used today.

 SRI vs. ESG

 But while excluding specific categories can certainly be effective, a newer and much more robust form of socially responsible investing is gaining momentum.

 This methodology is referred to as “ESG,” which stands for Environmental, Social, and Governance.
 It is through these high-level categories that a company’s “social responsibility” is assessed.

 - The “E” in ESG covers areas such as carbon emissions and renewable energy projects.